On the mathematical formulation of the restricted Feynman path integrals through broken line paths: Introduction

-Next, we will generalize the above result to a one-particle spin system with $l$ spin components.
-We simultaneously perform a continuous quantum measurement of the positions of all spin components of the particle in the time interval $[0,T]$.
-Then, the effective Lagrangian function is given by
+Next, we will generalize the above results to a one-particle spin system, where all spin components or directions may move separately in $\bR^d$ as in the Stern-Gerlach experiment (cf. Chap.
+12 of \cite{Greiner 1993} and \S 1.1 of \cite{Sakurai}).
+We generally suppose that a particle has $l$ spin components (cf. p.12 in \cite{Bethe et all} and \S 2.2 of \cite{Greiner 1989}) and we consider a continuous position measurement for all spin components in $[0,T]$, where $l \geq 0$ is an integer.
+Although we don't know the physical meaning precisely, we will study the effective Lagrangian function given by

-where $\mathcal{L}_{w}(t,x,\dot{x})$ is the Lagrangian function defined by \eqref{1.5}, $H_s(t,x)$ an $l\times l$ Hermitian matrix denoting the spin term and $W_s(t,x)$ an $l\times l$ Hermitian matrix denoting the weight term acting on the spin components.
-The corresponding non-self-adjoint Schr\"odinger equation is written by
+as a generalization of \eqref{1.5}, where $\mathcal{L}_{w}(t,x,\dot{x})$ is the Lagrangian function defined by \eqref{1.5}, $H_s(t,x)$ an $l\times l$ Hermitian matrix denoting the spin term and $W_s(t,x)$ an $l\times l$ Hermitian matrix denoting the weight term acting on the spin components.
+The corresponding non-self-adjoint Schr\"odinger equation is written as

 where $H_w(t)$ is the Hamiltonian operator defined by \eqref{1.8}.
-We will prove that the RFPI for \eqref{1.9} can be determined rigorously in $C^0_t([0,T];(L^2(\bR^{d})^l)$ and satisfies the equation \eqref{1.10}.
-However, it should be noted that for $W_s(t,x)$ we assume the tough restrictions
+We will prove that the RFPI for \eqref{1.9} can be defined rigorously in $(L^2(\bR^{d}))^l$ and is the solution to the equation \eqref{1.10}.
+It is noted that for $W_s(t,x)$ we assume